umarfchy/MaxVpc/README.md

 </details>

-Now, that we've allowed ingress for the db server on port 3306 from the proxy server, and port 80 for the proxy server from the api server, running the telnet command mentioned previously will establish a successful connection.
+Now, that we've allowed ingress for the DB server on port 3306 from the proxy server, and port 80 for the proxy server from the API server, running the telnet command mentioned previously will establish a successful connection.

 ### Service Container Setup